IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/offline.md

        Choose the Offline Task Id in the compatibility map.
      1.7 Click “Create Model” (a “Model created” message will appear on the top right).

-#### 2. Submit Your Processed Test Set
+#### STEP 2: Submit Your Processed Test Set

     2.1 Go to “My Submissions”.
-    2.2 Click on the specific model created in Step 1 (e.g., KIT_IWSLT25_Offline_en-de_constrained_primary).
+    2.2 Click on the specific model created in STEP 1 (e.g., KIT_IWSLT25_Offline_en-de_constrained_primary).
     2.3 Click the “OFFLINE Hypotheses” button.
     2.4 Among the test sets and language pairs, click "Upload hypothesis" for the intended submission: